francescomalatesta/laravel-api-boilerplate-jwt/readme.md

 * [How to Build an API-Only JWT-Powered Laravel App](https://www.sitepoint.com/how-to-build-an-api-only-jwt-powered-laravel-app/)
 * [How to Consume Laravel API with AngularJS](https://www.sitepoint.com/how-to-consume-laravel-api-with-angularjs/)

+**WARNING:** the articles are old and Laravel 5.1 related.
+Just use them as "inspiration".
+Even without updated tutorials, they should be enough.

 ## Main Features

 ### A Ready-To-Use Authentication Controllers